The Military in Australia: How Our Defence Force Shapes Up

 Land Forces and Equipment

-For infantry mobility, the Army relies on the Bushmaster Protected Mobility Vehicle.
+For infantry mobility, the Army relies on the Bushmaster Protected Mobility Vehicle, a versatile troop carrier known for its robust protection against mines and improvised explosive devices.

 Naval Vessels and Submarines